jspolsky/branchController2/README.md

 Features:

-* Supports up to 4416 pixels (552 per strip) at a frame rate of 60 Hz, the theoretical limit of the protocol
+* Supports up to 4400 pixels (550 per strip) at a frame rate of 60 Hz, the theoretical limit of the protocol

 * Ethernet control.
 Connects to an ethernet network to receive pixel data.
 This allows you to use many branch controllers controlled from a single PC

-* 128x32 OLED display for diagnostics
+* 128x32 OLED display for diagnostics and network configuration

 * IR sensor allows you to use an IR remote control for basic controls

 Basic Operation
 ---------------

-By default branchController assumes you have 8 strips of 552 pixels each.
+By default branchController assumes you have 8 strips of 550 pixels each.
 You can operate a single branchController with a 44 button IR remote control like this one:

 ![44 button IR remote control](doc/44buttonIR.jpg)